IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> server --ssh-keys=@json:'["~/.ssh/id_rsa"]'
 ```

-For file operation command (browse, delete), the ruby SSH client library `Net::SSH` is used and provides several options settable using option `ssh_options`.
+For file operation command (browse, delete), the Ruby SSH client library `Net::SSH` is used and provides several options settable using option `ssh_options`.

-For a list of SSH client options, refer to the ruby documentation of [Net::SSH](http://net-ssh.github.io/net-ssh/Net/SSH.html#method-c-start).
+For a list of SSH client options, refer to the Ruby documentation of [Net::SSH](http://net-ssh.github.io/net-ssh/Net/SSH.html#method-c-start).

 Some of the 50 available SSH options: